Perth Theatre: History

 In 1935, Perth Theatre was sold to a new company created in London, the Perth Repertory Theatre Ltd., by Ernest Dence in support of his actress daughter Marjorie Dence, who succeeded as owner in 1937 on his death.
 Marjorie Dence and actor David Steuart co-founded their new venture, the Perth Repertory Company, whose annual and highly acclaimed work covered nine months of repertory in and around Perth with three months of touring of the Highlands & Islands, to the Northern Isles, and to the lowland towns of the Borders.
 In the first year alone 51 plays were produced.
 Perth Theatre hosted the first Scottish Theatre Festival in 1939 and again in 1945.

-The founders added a second repertory company from 1946 to 1958, which alternated with Perth, ensuring repertory at Kirkcaldy, mainly in its Adam Smith Hall.
-Perth Repertory continued throughout the war and thrived until Miss Dence's passing in 1966.

 In her will, Dence gave first option to buy the theatre to the Scottish Committee of the Arts Council, which did so and transferred it to Perth City Council.
 Joan Knight was appointed as Artistic Director in 1968, continuing the repertory company and mentoring performers and would-be-directors.
 During her 26-year tenure at Perth Theatre, she oversaw a major rebuilding programme in 1981 and 1985, adding a restaurant, studio theatre, rehearsal room, more dressing rooms and a workshop facility.
+Knight was known locally as Perth's "Queen of Theatre" and received an OBE for services to theatre in 1985.

 In 2005, Perth Theatre's sister venue, Perth Concert Hall, was launched under the direction of the Jane Spiers, first CEO of Horsecross Arts.
 She also began fundraising for the theatre's restoration and major redevelopment for which Richard Murphy, architects, were appointed by the Council in 2008.

-Restoration

-Historic B-listed, Victorian Auditorium – This will be restored to its former glory.
-The upper circle will be reinstated and an orchestra area will be re-introduced.
-The theatre will also benefit from improvements to seating, sightlines, circulation, ventilation, lighting and new equipment.

-Studio Theatre – A new 200-seat capacity, courtyard-style studio theatre will be built to meet the demand for staging small to mid-scale performances.

-Creative Learning – An extension will provide a number of spaces for creative learning activities and a home for Perth Youth Theatre.

-Access – For the first time there will be level access to Perth Theatre's foyer, Box Office, auditorium, creative learning spaces and café, bar and restaurant from a new Mill Street entrance.
-There will also be a lift to allow ease of access to all other levels.
-The High Street entrance, complete with iconic arch, will be retained ensuring Perth Theatre's presence on the busy shopping street remains and offering shoppers a direct route into the building.

-Richard Murphy Architects, UK were appointed architects for the project in 2008.

 Demolition of the theatre's 1980s extension began on 19 April 2016.
+The restoration was carried out by Robertson Group and was completed in September 2017.